 "Fees" means the fees charged by the Surveyor to the Client and include any value added tax where applicable and any disbursements.

 The Surveyor shall provide its services solely in accordance with these terms and conditions.

 The Client will set out in writing the services which they require the Surveyor to provide.
 The Surveyor will confirm in writing that he accepts these instructions, or alternatively what services he will perform in connection with the Client's instructions.
 Once the Surveyor and the Client have agreed what services are to be performed (the Services) any subsequent changes or additions must be agreed by both parties in writing.

 4. Payment Terms

-The Client shall pay the Surveyor Fees prior to release of the Survey report.
-Any delay in payment shall entitle the Surveyor to interest at 4% above the Base Lending Rate of HSBC Bank plc prevailing at the time of default.
+The Client shall pay the Surveyor's Fees punctually in accordance with these Conditions and in any event not later than 30 days following the relevant invoice date, or in such other manner as may have been agreed in writing between the parties.
+Any delay in payment shall entitle the Surveyor to interest at 8% above the Base Lending Rate of the Bank of England prevailing at the time of default.

 5. Obligations and Responsibilities